Intro Link to heading

 <main>

-<p>Logged in as <b sec:authentication="name"></b></p>
+<p>You are logged in as <b sec:authentication="name"></b></p>

 </main>